 What is Loyalty Programme Fraud?

-Loyalty programmes are implemented to reward customers and in turn can increase the lifetime value of a customer through increased retention.
+Loyalty programmes increase the lifetime value of a customer through increased retention.
 However, despite the reciprocal benefits for both customer and brand, loyalty programmes can be subject to misuse and fraud.

 In fact, loyalty programme fraud costs operators an estimated cost of over $1 billion every year.